-A new 3-cent Strawberries stamp will be available in coils of 10,000 when formally issued May 5 in a first-day ceremony in Acton, Massachusetts, the U.S. Postal Service said Friday.
+A new 3-cent Strawberries stamp will be available in coils of 10,000 when formally issued May 5 with a first day of issue in Acton, Massachusetts, the U.S. Postal Service said Friday.
 This was the first formal announcement of the new stamp from the USPS.

 The first-day date coincides with the first day of the Philatelic Show (May 5-7) sponsored by the Northeastern Federation of Stamp Clubs at the Boxborough Regency Hotel and Conference Center.
-It is likely that the show will host a first-day ceremony for the new stamp.
+The show will host a first-day ceremony for the new stamp at 11 a.m.

 The stamp features an illustration of three ripe, red strawberries surrounded by leaves and hulls adjacent to three smaller, green strawberries in various stages of growth.
 A small white flower from the strawberry plant completes the picture.

 Art director Derry Noyes designed the stamp using an existing illustration by John Burgoyne, the same artist for the recent Apples, Grapes, and Pears definitives.

 A new $1.15 Green Succulent global forever international rate stamp will be formally issued April 28 in San Francisco, the U.S. Postal Service said Friday.

 The Green Succulent global forever stamp will be valid to send a 1-ounce letter to any country where first-class mail international service is available.
 The stamp, which features a photograph of an echeveria, a succulent native to the Americas, will be sold in panes of 10.

 The stamp release coincides with the Westpex stamp show scheduled for April 28-30 at the San Francisco Airport Marriott Waterfront Hotel.
 The show will host a first-day ceremony for the stamp at 1 p.m.